 However, there are often times when a prospective client feels that sense of worry when they learn that their insurance will not cover certain programs, and they do not have the money for the cash pay option.
 Insurance paying for treatment may not be an option for several reasons.

-Sadly, usually in our case at Oregon Trail Recovery, this means that the potential client does not have private insurance, but rather another form of public insurance that is not willing to work with our level of care.
-We cannot stress enough how much this does NOT mean the end of our interaction with the individual in need of treatment.
-Just because they do not have the means or the funds to enter our program, that does not mean we simply give up on them.
+Sadly, usually in our case at Oregon Trail Recovery, this means the potential client doesn’t have private insurance.
+Rather, another form of public insurance that’s not willing to work with our level of care.
+This does NOT mean the end of our interaction with the individual in need of treatment.
+Just because they don’t have the means or the funds to enter our program, that doesn’t mean we simply give up on them.
 This is when we employ the practice of consultation and referrals, which helps them find the best possible treatment that works within their immediate financial scope.

-Our dedicated staff is more than happy to work with these referrals through the practice of consultation, which aids in figuring out exactly where the best spot for the individual seeking treatment would be.
-Our strength in consultations comes from our firm reputation in the local Portland treatment community, providing us with numerous sources and referrals local to the state of Oregon as well as nationally.
-From our initial contact call, we are capable of gathering information on the potential client’s needs to understand which direction our consultation should go.
-Once these needs are understood, we then have the capability of making sure they are met, setting the client up for success on their journey, even if it is not with us.
+Our staff is more than happy to work with consultation and referrals.
+This aids in figuring out exactly where the best spot for the individual seeking treatment would be.
+Our strength in consultations comes from our firm reputation in the local Portland treatment community.
+They provide us with numerous sources and referrals local to the state of Oregon, as well as nationally.
+From our initial contact call, we are capable of gathering information on the potential client’s needs.
+This helps us understand which direction our consultation should go.
+Once these needs are understood, we then have the capability of making sure they are met.
+Furthermore, we set the client up for success on their journey, even if it’s not in our addiction recovery programs.